Autism Interventions through the Lens of Polyvagal Theory: Improve Social Engagement, Increase Emotional Regulation, and Reduce Anxiety

 Speaker Disclosures:

-Financial: Dr. Stephen Porges has employment relationships with Indiana University Bloomington and the University of North Carolina.
+Financial: Dr. Stephen Porges is a Courtesy Professor with the University of Florida College of Medicine, a Distinguished University Scientist of Indiana University, and a Professor with the University of North Carolina.
 He receives royalties as a published author.
 Dr. Porges is co-owner of Polyvagal Music, LLC.
-He receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. He receives royalties from Integrated Learning Systems/Unyte.
-All relevant financial relationships with ineligible organizations have been mitigated.
+He receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. He receives royalties and is a stockholder with integrated Learning Systems/Unyte.

-Non-financial: Dr. Stephen Porges is a emeritus member of the American Psychological Association, the Association for Psychological Science, and the Society for Psychophysiological Research.
+Non-financial: Dr. Stephen Porges is an emeritus member of the American Psychological Association, the Association for Psychological Science, and the Society for Psychophysiological Research.
 He holds a patent on Televagal equipment.

 Additional Info